These 4 Tips Will Save Space In Your Granny Flat Design

 Choose A Granny Flat Design With Large Windows

-Granted, larger windows won’t technically increase space in your granny flat, but perception is stronger than objection here.
+Granted, larger windows won’t technically increase space in your granny flat, but perception is much stronger than objection.
 Natural light sources have been used for decades to invite attention to key features of your home and illuminate crowded or neglected areas.

 The last thing you want is an entrapping view of cluttered outdoor surroundings, as this just makes you feel even more restricted.

 You need to consider the size, transparency, and tactical placement of your windows, as well as the exact location of your granny flat relative to the natural flow of sunlight.

-Used in conjunction with natural lighting, mirrors will reflect natural light and colours towards isolated parts of your granny flat.
+Used in conjunction with natural lighting, mirrors will reflect natural light and colours towards isolated parts of your sanctum.

-Having too many dark, uninviting spots around your home (especially corners) will make you feel confined to a smaller space.
+Having too many dark, uninviting spots around your home makes you feel confined to a smaller space.
 So make use of mirrors around different parts of your granny flat to see what works best.

 Think beyond just the bathroom and bedroom though.
 We find mirrors actually work best in the kitchen, even as a splash-back feature, to counter all the clutter caused by bulky appliances.